joeyoung33333/Macintosh_Remediation_Tools/README.md

 # Files

-#### class_complaince.py

-The compliance class was created as a general complaince tool for checking Operating Systems, FireWall, FileVault, and many other things.
-Using pexpect, the class generate a command for each of the functions.
-The class has been organized into functions

 #### class_tools.py

-The tools class was created with the same framework as the complaince class but uses different password, timers and types of functions.
-The tools class was created to organize company tools that would allow me to install security software, push patches, and trigger packages.
+The tools class was created as a general tool for checking Operating Systems, FireWall, FileVault, Pinging and many other things.
+For differnt outputs I reccomend creating different classes for the OS, FireWall, and FileVault so it can return On or OFF.
+Using pexpect, the class generates a command for each of the functions.
+The class has been organized into functions.
+By editing the tools class and creating new classes you can remotely install security software, push patches, and trigger packages.

 #### func_features.py

+Extra functions to help with organizations/presentation of data.
+These including importing, parsing, exporting, and displaying data functions.
+There is an additional delay function to help with time zone differences.

 #### interface.py
 #### run_multi.py

 #### run_single.py

 #### results.txt

+The results.txt file will be exported as a result of the export function.
+This file has the succcessfuly, failed, and other data for the given commands that were ran.
+Be sure to save the file in another location/name becuase the program write over the file.

 #### import.txt

+Import is a arbitrary name given to a file that you will import.
+This file will only be used when running the run_multi.txt.
+The python console will ask you to input a file name.
+Make sure this is a text file like a .txt or .tsv.